 We have all known people who have a gift for something.
 Individuals like Mozart who can hear a song once and then play it perfectly.
 Music is not the only area where this occurs, some have special gifts of memory.

-Having a Photographic Memory
+Example 6: Photographic Memory

 The famous psychologist, A. R. Luria, (1968) studied a person with an eidetic (photographic) memory and then wrote a book called Mind of a Mnemonist.
 This person was cursed to remember the details of even the most mundane of tasks, actions you perform thousands of times throughout life.
 Can you imagine what it would be like to perfectly remember washing your hands or brushing your teeth?
 Still others come very close (Foer, 2006).
 I even ran across one person like this once.